CHEMISTRY IN PERSPECTIVE

 At this stage, the site is a fairly straightforward upload of the manuscript for a complete A Level Chemistry book.

-Currently Chemistry in Perspective is being updated to reflect the new A-level specifications, starting in 2015.
+Currently, Chemistry in Perspective is being updated to reflect the new A-level specifications which started in 2015.
 Please use the 'SEND EMAIL' links in the top right hand corner of each page to report any problems such as typos and letters appearing in place of arrows.
 Many thanks.